pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 For example, if the organization's base permissions is `Write`, then any organization member can update any organization stack.

-If the default stack permission is `None`, then organization members must be granted access using [teams]({{< relref "teams" >}}) in order to update, or even [view the organization stacks]({{< relref "project-and-stack-management#viewing-your-organization-stacks" >}}).
+If the stack permission for all members is `None`, then organization members must be granted access using [teams]({{< relref "teams" >}}) in order to update, or even [view the organization stacks]({{< relref "project-and-stack-management#viewing-your-organization-stacks" >}}).

-### Stack Creation

-Pulumi organization admins can configure whether or not members can create stacks.

-If enabled, any organization member can create a new stack.
-Otherwise, only organization admins can.

-When a stack is created within an organization, the creator is given `Stack admin` permissions to the stack.
-So even if the default stack permission is `NONE`, the creator will be able to update the stack.
-Organization admins can remove a creator's access to the stack.

-### Stack Deletion

-Similar to stack creation, Pulumi organization admins can configure whether or not organization members can delete stacks.
+Additionally, organization admins can toggle wether organization members can create statck, wether stacks admins can delete stcks, and whether staack admins can move stacks to other organizations.

-If enabled, any organization member with `Stack admin` permission on the stack can delete it.
-Otherwise, only Pulumi  organization admins can.

-### Stack Transfer
+### Team Permissions

-If enabled, organization members will be able to transfer stacks to another Pulumi organization.

-Transfering a stack to another organization requires that the user performing the action has both `Stack admin` permission to the stack being moved, and is a member of the organization the stack is being transferred to.
+Organization admins can toggler wether members have the ability to create teams.

 ## Next Steps